izhaq/login-app-md/README.md

 **3.  containers**

-    Here are all the smart components which will have connection to the store(via facades).\
+    Here are all the smart components which will have connection to the store(via facades).<br/>
 In addition, some containers can be on a separate module (aka feature module) with their own feature Store.

 **4. facades**